mimo84/sublime-undocs/source/reference/api_2.rst

 .. function:: set_timeout(callback, delay)

+   Runs the callback in the main thread after the given delay (in milliseconds).
+Callbacks with an equal delay will be run in the order they were added.

 .. function:: set_async_timeout(callback, delay)

+   Runs the callback on an alternate thread after the given delay (in milliseconds).

 .. function:: status_message(string)

+   Sets the message that appears in the status bar.

 .. function:: error_message(string)

+   Displays an error dialog to the user.

 .. function:: message_dialog(string)

+   Displays a message dialog to the user.

 .. function:: ok_cancel_dialog(string, <ok_button>)